 The view aside, the community’s greatest jewel is its green spaces.
 Work is currently underway on an urban park of magnificent proportions, called the Emerald View Park.

 The 280-acre park, created in December 2005 by the City of Pittsburgh, encircles the hilltop and boasts stunning urban views as well as recreational space.
 The Mt.
 Washington Community Development Corp. is working hard to recover, preserve and beautify the wooded terrain and create a network of footpaths from which to walk and see spectacular views.

-And don’t miss Grandview Park on Bailey Avenue, with beautiful city views and walking trails and pavilion.
+And don’t miss Grandview Park on Bailey Avenue, with beautiful city views, walking trails and a pavilion.

 Even by car, the views are to be appreciated.
 The state recognized this and named McArdle, Grandview, Wyoming and Sycamore a Pennsylvania State Scenic Byway.

 - Cocktails & Dreams: Coughlin’s Law rules Mount Washington